Subscribe to Weekly Health Care News

 Austin received his master’s degree in health care administration and a bachelor’s degree in health sciences from University of Florida.

-Natalie Burton is a project manager based in Salt Lake City.
-As a project manager, Natalie conducts quantitative research evaluating various components of the American health care system for government agencies, policymakers, and industry participants.
+Natalie Burton is a Director based in Salt Lake City.
+As a Director, Natalie conducts quantitative research evaluating various components of the American health care system for government agencies, policymakers, and industry participants.
 She also manages long-term research projects and works closely with client managers to design, implement, and deliver research projects to clients.

 Prior to joining Leavitt Partners, Natalie was the owner of Elder Allies, a company that provided non-medical personal in-home care for aging seniors.
 She also worked for UnitedHealth Group for nearly 10 years where she gained valuable in-depth experience in public sector markets, with a focus on Medicare and Medicaid.